-- Tortilla wraps (This recipe stands up well to being rolled like a sandwich, and doesn’t get gooey or fall apart.)
+- Tortilla wraps – Try this coconut flour recipe from against all grain.
+It stands up well to being rolled like a sandwich, and doesn’t get gooey or fall apart.

 - Romaine Lettuce Spears